Accessing backups with OmniFocus 3 for Mac

 If the default location doesn’t contain backups or doesn’t exist, then open OmniFocus 1 and select OmniFocus > Preferences… in the menu bar.
 Under the General tab, you should see the current location where backups are automatically saved.

 Reverting to a backup in OmniFocus 1

 To revert to a backup in OmniFocus 1 for Mac, choose File > Revert to Database Backup in the menu bar, then choose a backup file to use.
 Your entire database is replaced by the version in the file.
 If you’re not sure that the backup is what you want, you can double-click the backup file in Finder to open it in its own window first and make sure it’s right.

 Starting in OmniFocus 2.15 for iOS and 2.6 for Mac, restoring your database from a backup also pushes it up to your sync location, and sets a flag that tells all of your other clients to download this database the next time they sync.

 But if you’re using OmniFocus versions prior to 2.6 for Mac and 2.15 for iOS and revert the entire database (either from the OmniFocus backups folder or using Time Machine), you’ll need to take an extra step at the end of this process to make sure your newly reverted database gets written to your sync location.
-After reverting the database, if you’re prompted to “Replace your database and start syncing?”, make sure to click Cancel.
-Instead, choose Replace Server Database… from the File menu.
+After reverting the database, if you’re prompted to “Replace your database and start syncing?”, make sure to click Cancel, and instead, choose File > Replace Server Database… from the menu bar.
 This step pushes your new, reverted database to the server, replacing what was there previously.